uit-no/python-course-2018/README.md

 - hello world demo of pandas

-## Session 5 (all instructors)
+## Session 5: "talk to the doctor" (all instructors)

-- “talk to the doctor”, bring your own real-life “problems”
+- bring your own real-life "problems"
 - these are discussed together
 - instructors try to live-code solutions for real-life challenges with feedback from everybody